iAvoe/Mandelbrot-Set-P5JS-Image-Generator/README.md

 ## Result image

-A 32K 8bit image has been uploaded to this repository.
+A 32K resolution 8bit image, and a 64K resolution has been attached into this repository.
 Royalty free.
+- The 64K image is probably violating GitHub's usage...

 ## Generation